Clement Greenberg: Early life

-Clement Greenberg was born in the borough of the Bronx, NYC, in 1909.
+Clement Greenberg was born in the Bronx, New York City, in 1909.
 His parents were middle-class Jewish immigrants, and he was the eldest of their three sons.
 Since childhood, Greenberg sketched compulsively, until becoming a young adult, when he began to focus on literature.

-Greenberg attended Erasmus Hall High School, the Marquand School for Boys, then Syracuse University, graduating with an A.B. in 1930, cum laude, Phi Beta Kappa.
-After college, already as fluent in Yiddish and English since childhood, Greenberg taught himself Italian and German in addition to French and Latin.
-During the next few years, Greenberg travelled the U.S. working for his father's dry-goods business, but the work did not suit his inclinations, so he turned to working as a translator.
+He attended Erasmus Hall High School, the Marquand School for Boys, and Syracuse University, graduating with an A.B. in 1930, cum laude, Phi Beta Kappa.
+After college, already fluent in Yiddish and English since childhood, Greenberg taught himself Italian and German in addition to French and Latin.
+Over the next few years, he traveled the U.S. working for his father's dry-goods business, but the work did not suit his inclinations, so he turned to working as a translator.
 Greenberg married in 1934, had a son the next year, and was divorced the year after that.
-In 1936, Greenberg took a series of jobs with the federal government, from Civil Service Administration, to the Veterans' Administration, and finally to the Appraisers' Division of the Customs Service in 1937.
+In 1936, he took a series of jobs with the federal government, in the Civil Service Administration, the Veterans' Administration, and finally the Appraisers' Division of the Customs Service in 1937.
 It was then that Greenberg began to write seriously, and soon after began getting published in a handful of small magazines and literary journals.